-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Students being more prone to peer group isolation or bullying (including prejudice-based bullying) than other students - The potential for students with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - Students being more prone to peer group isolation or bullying (including prejudice-based bullying) than other students; - The potential for students with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - Communication barriers and difficulties in managing or reporting these challenges.

-We offer extra pastoral support for these students.
+We offer extra pastoral support for these students with the SEND intervention leads.